Shopping reaches its peak during the holiday season, in particular online shopping.

 Cyber criminals typically aim to conduct business on the dark web and sell their products and services consisting of stolen personal information, card details, target lists, and fake domains.

 PhaaS allows criminals to easily, cheaply, and frequently commit cyberattacks against unassuming customers and businesses.
-These attacks are typically targeted at major brands and are most prominent over the weeks leading up to Black Friday and Cyber Monday.
+These attacks are typically targeted at, or impersonating major brands and are most prominent over holiday periods where a lot of online shopping or parcel deliveries will be expected.

-Businesses can take steps like training employees on how to spot suspicious emails, keeping anti-virus software updated, and authenticating emails to avoid falling victim to PhaaS.
+Businesses can take steps like training employees on how to spot suspicious emails using phishing simulation training, check for increases in bot traffic, keeping anti-virus software updated, and authenticating emails to avoid falling victim to PhaaS.

 Fraudulent package delivery notices